quicktext/qql/book/features.md

-# Comparisons of the Quicktext Query Language (QQL) and Structure Query Language (SQL)
+# Comparisons of the QQL and the SQL

 # Similarities
 1. Both are insensitive;